open-eid/SiVa/docs/siva3/appendix/validation_policy.md

 	* In case of signature with time-mark (BASELINE_LT_TM level) - the producedAt value of the earliest valid time-mark (OCSP confirmation of the signer's certificate) in the signature.
 	* In case of signature with time-stamp (BASELINE_T, BASELINE_LT or BASELINE_LTA level) - the genTime value of the earliest valid signature time-stamp token in the signature.
 	* In case of basic signature (BASELINE_B) - the trusted signing time value cannot be determined as there is no Proof-of-Existence of the signature.
+2. In case of QES signature with (archive) time-stamp or ASiC-S with time stamp token, only qualified time-stamps are allowed (TSA/QTST services only).

 ### BDOC container specific requirements
 The BDOC container must conform with [BDOC 2.1](https://www.id.ee/wp-content/uploads/2021/06/bdoc-spec212-eng.pdf) standard.

-1. File extension `.bdoc` file extension is supported during signature validation.
+1. File extension `.bdoc` is supported during signature validation.
 2. Only one signature shall be stored in one `signatures.xml` file.
 3. All signatures in the container must sign all of the data files.
 4. All data files in the container must be signed, i.e. all files in the container, except of `mimetype` file and the files in `META-INF/` folder, must be signed.